-The Global Badger Experience Grant (GBE Grant) supports global engagement and intercultural exchange by helping to fund events held by Registered Student Organizations that are free and open to all students and/or have the potential for campus-wide impact.
+The Global Badger Experience Grant (GBE Grant) supports global engagement and intercultural exchange by helping to fund events, held by Registered Student Organizations (RSOs), that have the potential for campus-wide impact.

-The GBE Grant budget is funded by the Office of the Chancellor, the Division of Student Life, the Office of the Provost, and the Vice Chancellor for Administration in recognition of the vital role played by Registered Student Organizations in enriching the campus community through events and activities.
+The GBE Grant budget is funded by the Office of the Chancellor, the Division of Student Life, the Office of the Provost, and the Vice Chancellor of Finance and Administration in recognition of the vital roles played by RSOs in enriching the campus community through events and activities.

 The GBE Grant is administered centrally through the International Student Services (ISS).
-The mission of International Student Services is to contribute to the successful experience of all international students studying at the University of Wisconsin-Madison by providing vital services and programs.
+The mission of ISS is to contribute to the successful experience of all international students studying at the University of Wisconsin-Madison by providing vital services and programs.
 Furthermore, ISS strives to advance the internationalization of campus and community by providing dynamic leadership and resources.

 The GBE Grant encourages RSOs to work with each other to hold events that provide multiple perspectives to global engagement and cultural understanding, and/or to foster integration within the student body.
-Please refer to the GBE Grant Policy Manual for detailed information.
+Please refer to the Grant Policy Manual for detailed information.

 Application and Requirements